ExtremeFLOW/neko/doc/pages/simcomps.md

 `single` or `double` to control the precision of the written data.

 For example, in the `tgv` example case the `vorticity` component is executed once per 50 time steps.
-The `output_` paramaters are synced to that, and the vorticity fields will be added to the main `.fld` file.
+The `output_` parameters are synced to that, and the vorticity fields will be added to the main `.fld` file.
 ~~~~~~~~~~~~~~~{.json}
 {